JacobMacInnis/agent_cortex_v2/README.md

-# Agent Cortex v1
+# Agent Cortex v2

 **Agent Cortex** is a local, multi-tool AI assistant built with LangChain, Fast retrieval, and a reasoning-capable language model (Mistral 7B).
 It can answer questions using a mix of:

 - 🔍 Document retrieval (RAG)
+- 💬 Short-term memory (chat history)
+- 🧠 Long-term memory (fact retention across sessions)
+- 🌐 Web search (DuckDuckGo)
+- 🐍 Python interpreter tool
 - 🧮 Math calculations
-- 🌐 Web search (DuckDuckGo)

 All running **locally** with no paid APIs.